 February began with snow.
 The deep freeze that ended January moved into the heaviest and most prolonged snow that we’ve seen for several years.
 I’ve got photos from when we moved here in the 1990s, and we regularly had a foot of snow, or more, each winter.
 Now we lament that all we get is a small snowfall that melts overnight!
-So far this winter we have experienced prolonged freezes, gales, hailstorms and finally by mid February most of Aberdeenshire was snowed in and paralysed for a day or two!
+So far this winter we have experienced prolonged freezes, gales, hailstorms and finally by mid February most of Aberdeenshire was snowed in and paralysed for several days!

-It made for a mainly indoor month, where the outside photography was limited to the garden!
+It made for a mainly indoor month, with outside photography limited to the garden!

 The frost and snow added a sparkle to everything in the garden.
 Even these hydrangea flower heads I haven’t cut can glow in the winter!

 And the bad weather did bring us some unexpected visitors – blew them into our garden!